-It’s like when I have to talk myself into a run, sometimes….you won’t regret doing it, but you will regret not doing it, I say to myself!
+It’s like when I have to talk myself into a run, sometimes.
+You won’t regret doing it, but you will regret not doing it.

 Resilience is our ability to overcome, adjust to and recover with ease from obstacles, challenges and changes.

-We all face set-backs in life and resilience is about overcoming them, stepping up to the challenges of them and being able to handle or deal with the emotional and practical consequences of negative experiences or situations and being able to move on from them better, stronger and wiser.
+We all face set-backs in life and resilience is about overcoming them, stepping up to the challenges and being able to deal with the emotional and practical consequences of negative experiences.
+You also need to be able to move on from them better, stronger and wiser.

 Perseverance is being able to continually have determination, self-discipline and motivation and putting effort into trying to overcome something or achieve something regardless of the set-backs and challenges we face.